smdurjoy/smdurjoy/README.md

 ### Hi there, I'm DurJoy - [smdurjoy][website] 👋

-- I am a full stack software developer although I'm still learning 😉
+- I'm Currently working as a full stack web developer.
-- I just love javaScript its my favourite programming language 😍
+- Always ready to take new opportunities and challenges 💪
-- React, Node, Express JS 💪
+  - Express - Laravel 😍
-- The development journey started with PHP, Laravel 🥰
+  - React - jQuery 🥰
+  - MySQL - MongoDB
 - ⚡  Goal:  To be an awesome programmer 😎

 ### Connect with me: